ronynn/blog/_posts/2024-5-14-design-system-javascript.md

 categories: [Design, Javascript]
 ---

-“"Design is not just what it looks like and feels like.
-Design is how it works,” said that fellow Jobs, and I'll be damned if he wasn’t onto something.
+"Design is not just what it looks like and feels like.
+Design is how it works,” said Steve Jobs, and he was onto something.

 I've been tinkering with web apps for years now.
 It's not some grand career or anything; it's just a hobby that keeps me out of trouble.
 I whip up all sorts of things – games, calculators, quizzes – you name it, I've probably had a crack at it.
 But here's the rub: my themes are as stale as last week’s bread.
 I’ve been recycling the same look for ages, and frankly, it's making me want to gag.